 Whether parents or graduate students are the borrowers of a PLUS loan, the lender will check their credit report as part of the loan-approval process.
 In the event of bad credit, the applicants may still be able to obtain a PLUS loan if they receive a personal guaranty to repay the loan.
 In addition, borrowers must not be in default on any federal student financial-aid program.

 The interest rate on PLUS loans used to be set every July 1 for the subsequent year.
-However, for loans disbursed after July 1, 2006, the interest rate is fixed at 8.5% for FFELP loans and 7.9% for FDSLP loans.
-The loan repayment period for a PLUS loan begins two months after the loan is disbursed.
+However, for loans disbursed after July 1, 2013, the interest rate is fixed at 6.41% for FDSLP loans.
+The loan repayment period for a PLUS loan begins the day after the final loan is disbursed.

 PLUS loans can now only be administered through the Federal Direct Student Loan Program (FDSLP). ).
 The Federal Family Education Loan Program (FFELP) was discontinued in 2010 by the Health Care and Education Reconciliation Act.
 The FFELP was a program where a private lender could disburse FFELP loan funds to your school.
 Currently, the government disburses FDSLP funds to the school directly.
 Fees on a PLUS loan are 4 percent of the loan amount.